Vorlonhomeworld/BBCL/6 Hello Lisp, part 2.md

 we're going to add a bit more to them.
 The format statement actually has [a lot of prefix parameters avaiable](https://www.hexstreamsoft.com/articles/common-lisp-format-reference/clhs-summary/#subsections-summary-table) for your usage.
 Don't worry, we won't go through all of them in this chapter, just a few!

 As I mentioned in the last chapter, (format t "Hello World") is how we get Common Lisp to print out "Hello World".
 Now, what if we wanted to print out a number, let say, *pi*?
-Common Lisp knows what pi is we we could literally enter the following statement
+Common Lisp knows what pi is, we we could literally enter the following statement

 ```
 (format t pi)